Sleepy Baby

 • Use breast compressions to increase the flow of milk and keep baby actively drinking

 • Try a new breastfeeding position.
-The laid-back position can increase babies' natural instincts, keep them awake, and encourage a deep latch
+The laid-back (magic) position can increase babies' natural instincts, keep them awake, and encourage a deep latch

 • Switch positions and breasts during a feeding